AzureAD/microsoft-authentication-library-for-js/lib/msal-node/apiReview/msal-node.api.md

     disableInternalRetries?: boolean;
 };

-// Warning: (ae-missing-release-tag) "NodeTelemetryOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type NodeTelemetryOptions = {
     application?: ApplicationTelemetry;
 };

-// Warning: (ae-missing-release-tag) "OnBehalfOfClient" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export class OnBehalfOfClient extends BaseClient {
     constructor(configuration: ClientConfiguration);
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen acquireToken(request: CommonOnBehalfOfRequest): Promise<AuthenticationResult | null>;
+    acquireToken(request: CommonOnBehalfOfRequest): Promise<AuthenticationResult | null>;
 }